 Simply put, debt settlement is where you agree to pay off or settle your outstanding debt in one settlement amount.
 This often means negotiating with your creditor on an amount that you’ll then need to pay.
 This amount is typically calculated as a percentage of the full outstanding amount.
-Depending on your payment history creditors may offer a discount on this amount as well.
+Depending on your payment history, creditors may offer a discount on this amount as well.

-While this process may sound straightforward the negotiation can get complicated.
+While this process may sound straightforward, the negotiation can get complicated.

 Here are a few tips on how to approach settling your debt:

-1. Total your debt: In order to understand how much, it is that you owe and will have to settle, you need to understand your debt.
+1. Total your debt: In order to understand how much it is that you owe and will have to settle, you need to understand your debt.
 This means contacting your creditor or creditors and requesting the total of your outstanding balance or balances.
 This will enable you to make a wise decision about which debt you are able to settle.

 2. Negotiate carefully: Once you inform your creditors that you want to settle your account, they typically work out a settlement amount for you.
 This amount is usually presented as a percentage of the total balance and often also boasts a discount.
-Creditors will usually push that the agreed-upon amount is settled within 48 hours where after the offer will no longer stand.
+Creditors will usually push that the agreed-upon amount is settled within 48 hours after which the offer will no longer stand.
 This puts added pressure on the consumer to pay up.

 It’s a good idea to get the offer in writing.
 Once the creditor has agreed to the amount, request that it is emailed to you for reference.

-3. Request a paid-up letter: Once you have settled your debt, ensure that the creditor sends you a paid-up letter via email or post.
+3. Request a paid-up letter: Once you have settled your debt, ensure the creditor sends you a paid-up letter via email or post.
 This will be your receipt and proof of settlement and is important to have, should the creditor at any point dispute the settlement.

 While this is mandatory for the creditor to send, it is wise to follow up.